retirement, annuities, long term care, pensions on divorce

 Retirement age

-Between 6 April 2006 and 5 April 2010 it will be legal for those aged 50 years and over to take pension benefits.
+Between 6 April 2006 and 5 April 2010 it was possible for those aged 50 years and over to take pension benefits.
 This applies to existing pension arrangements that currently have a higher minimum retirement age, such as protected rights benefits where the minimum age was 60.

 From 6 April 2010 it will not be possible for individuals under the age of 55 to take pension benefits.
 The only exceptions are the following: